 - Chopped fresh basil for garnish, if desired

 - Pat the chicken dry with a paper towel and season both sides with salt and pepper.

 - Put the flour in one shallow bowl and the beaten eggs in another shallow bowl.
 Combine the bread crumbs and Parmesan cheese in a third shallow bowl.

-- In a cast-iron skillet over medium-high heat, warm the olive oil.
+- In a cast-iron or nonstick skillet over medium-high heat, warm the olive oil.
 Put the chicken in the pan and cook until golden brown, about 3-4 minutes.
 Turn the chicken and cook until golden brown, about 3 minutes more.